 Electrical safety for your furry friend

-If a new puppy or kitten joined your household this holiday season, remember electrical safety when you pet-proof your home.
+If a new puppy or kitten joined your household, remember electrical safety when you pet-proof your home.

 - Keep electrical cords tucked away and out of sight of puppies and kittens.
 If you have difficulty getting your pet to stop chewing on a cord, you can paint it with a bitter tasting deterrent or enclose the cord in a PVC tube or thick plastic sleeve.